earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-12/in-class/2017-04-19-social-media-01-intro.Rmd

 * **User Name:** This is how each unique user is identified.
 * **Time Stamp:** When the tweet was sent.
 * **Tweet Text:** The body of the tweet - needs to be 140 characters of less!
-* Hashtags: Always proceeded by a # symbol.
-A hashtag is often describes a particular event or can be related to a particular, mor e
+* **Hashtags:** Always proceeded by a # symbol.
+A hashtag is often describes a particular event or can be related to a particular topic.
+It is a way for users to communicate with a particular group of people on twitter - for instance those attending a conference `#agu2016` or those using r `#rstats`.
-* Links
+* **Links:** Links can be embedded within a tweet.
+Links are a way that users share information.
-* Embedded Media
+* **Embedded Media:** tweets can contain pictures and videos.
+The most popular tweets often contain pictures.
-* Replies
+* **Replies:** When someone posts a tweet, another user can reply directly to that user - similar to a text message except the message is visible to the public.
-* Retweets
+* **Retweets:** a retweet is when someone shares a tweet with their followers.
-* Favorites
+* **Favorites:** You can "like" a tweet to keep a history of content that you like in your account.
-* Latitude/Longitude
+* **Latitude/Longitude:** about 1% of all tweets contains coordinate information.

-#### Twitter usernames
+### Twitter usernames
 Twitter accounts are organized by unique usernames.
 When you sign up for an account, you create a username that because the way that the twitter community "sees" you.
 Someone can then send you a tweet using the `@username` syntax on twitter.